-Some Internet research turned up the Gray-Hoverman antennas as providing good UHF gain while being much simpler to build than conventional 4 stack bow-ties, etc. The design I chose is this computer-optimized one.
-I liked this one because it is optimized for channels 14 to 51 and, taking a few liberties with the design, could be constructed on two 24 X 36 inch 1/4 inch thick foam boards.
+Some Internet research turned up the Gray-Hoverman antennas as providing good UHF gain while being much simpler to build than conventional 4 stack bow-ties, etc. I chose a computer-optimized one from a site that is no longer available.
+I liked it because it was optimized for channels 14 to 51 and, taking a few liberties with the design, could be constructed on two 24 X 36 inch 1/4 inch thick foam boards.
 A nice DIY project.

 Materials list: The 2 foam boards, 20 feet of #16(not critical) wire, 1 foot of smaller wire (#20?), six 3" thick stryofoam spacer blocks, masking tape, hot glue, Gorilla glue.
 300 Ohm to 75 Ohm balun.

 Here is the basic Dimension Diagram.

 Using ink I put one horizontal and one vertical reference line on the active element panel.
 Then added vertical grid lines all the way across the panels at the vertical location of the bend points.
 The actual bend points were then located on the vertical grid lines by measuring out from the horizontal reference line.
 The location of the elements on the reflector panel was easily done by direct measurements.
 Masking tape was used to hold the wires in place on the panels prior to applying spots of hot glue to permanently hold them.

 The 3 inch spacer blocks (cut from some old packing material) were hot-glued to the front of the reflector panel.
 Gorilla glue was applied to the face of the spacer blocks and the back of the active element panel was laid down on the blocks and carefully aligned.
 Stacks of books were placed on the panel over each block until the Gorilla glue cured.
 A hole was cut in the center of the reflector panel to access the 4" feed wires which were then soldered to the balun wires.